 We welcome applicants from across the physical sciences including Physics, Chemistry, Materials, and Engineering for our PhD programme.
 For entry to Oct 2024 we have made some updates to the programme.
 You can take a look at our planned course details here.

 International applicants should refer to this link to find out the equivalent of a first class degree in their country/institution before applying.

-3. Ensure that your references are submitted by your referees on time.
+2. Ensure that your references are submitted by your referees by the funding deadlines.
 You can check and update details of your referees via the self-service admissions system.

 NOTE: If you already started an application for a PhD in Physics before our new NanoDTC application went live, it is fine for you to continue with that one, and email email@example.com after you have submitted your application indicating you would like to be considered by the NanoDTC.